 This fully online liberal arts program emphasizes critical analysis, effective communication skills, ethical decision-making, and collaboration with diverse thinkers.
 Students define their own programs by combining past experience with new coursework.
 This general liberal arts degree is a flexible and effective way to integrate past learning with new educational goals, and emerge prepared for a variety of job opportunities.

 The average median public relations manager salary is $111,280 (Source: BLS)

 Bachelor’s degree holders work in positions as diverse as intelligence analyst, client service specialist, business development manager, and project manager (Source: forbes.com)

 91 percent of the net increase in jobs held by those at least 25 years old are filled by those with at least a bachelor’s degree (Source: marketwatch.com)

 The capstone course centers upon the four liberal arts degree outcomes: critical thinking, communication, diversity, and ethics.
 Students broaden and refine their understanding of these outcomes and competencies, apply them in assignments, and reflect on how these concepts have shaped their college learning.
-All original writing and research will focus on a global issue related to at least one of the student’s degree depths/area(s) of focus.

 If you enjoy studying independently, you may find Excelsior’s UExcel exams an efficient and effective way to earn credit toward your Bachelor of Arts in Liberal Arts.
 You can prepare at your own pace and schedule your exam when you’re ready, saving both time and money.
 Many liberal arts course requirements, including those in the natural sciences, mathematics, social sciences, history, and humanities, can be satisfied using exams.